 Plagiocephaly is a condition which is characterised by an asymmetric head shape deformity which occurs in early infancy and can continue throughout life.
 The word plagiocephaly literally translates as “oblique head”, derived from the Greek meaning of plagio “oblique” and cephale “head”.
 So, plagiocephaly is a deformation of the head marked by an oblique slant to the skull surface which in severe cases can also result in facial, cheek, jaw and ear asymmetry.
 It normally occurs in early infancy but can continue throughout life.

-There are a number of more specific terms to describe this condition including Positional Plagiocephaly (PP) and Deformational Plagiocephaly (DP) however they both mean the same thing.
+There are a number of more specific terms to define plagiocephaly types, including Positional Plagiocephaly (PP) and Deformational Plagiocephaly (DP) however they both mean the same thing.
 The skull is made up of several ‘plates’ of bone which in infancy are separate, connected by flexible ligaments known as sutures.
 These sutures are there to allow normal birth and to allow skull to develop as the infant brain grows.
 They retain some flexibility throughout childhood and as we get older, the bones fuse together and create a permanent skull shape that cannot change.
 However, a skull in infancy is soft enough to be moulded into deformation from external pressure.
 Often, a baby may display birth moulding (in severe cases known as a ‘caput’ head shape asymmetry) immediately after birth due to pressure from the uterus and birth canal, this usually corrects itself in the first few days of life.
 However after the baby is born, this same flexibility may result in a more lasting re-mould of your baby’s skull if your baby is left in the same position for a prolonged period of time.